-There are several good ways to make pancetta; this particular recipe follows the method used in the production of Pancetta Piacentina as described in its PDO (protected destination of origin) description.
+There are several good ways to make pancetta; this particular recipe follows the method used in the production of Pancetta Piacentina as described in its PDO (protected designation of origin) description.

 In a nutshell, pork bellies are salted, seasoned and cured for a period of not less than 10 days at 37F - 41F (3C-5C).
 After the curing, pork bellies are scrubbed to remove excess seasonings and salt, rolled up and tied, and refrigerated for a few hours.
 The next step is drying where pork bellies are dried at 59F - 77F (15C - 25C) for a period of 7 days.
 Finally, the last step is maturation, where pork bellies are matured at 50F - 57F (10C - 14C) and 70%-90% humidity for at least 4 months.